Google Maps & Label Readability

 For instance, here on Google’s seventh zoom-level, 68 Iowa cities are shown, while only 41 Illinois cities are shown:

-This struck me as odd given that Illinois is both larger than Iowa (in terms of land area) and has many more cities than Iowa:
+This is odd given that Illinois is both larger than Iowa (in terms of land area) and has many more cities than Iowa:

 In trying to make sense of this, I noticed that Iowa is uniformly covered with cities, while Illinois is not: central Illinois is uniformly covered with cities, but the areas immediately outside Chicago and St. Louis are relatively devoid of cities.